Book now and receive 10% off selected 2019 departures.

 Designed to Ice Class 1B specifications for service in sea ice.

-while six liferafts boast a capacity of 150 persons.
+and crew, while six liferafts boast a capacity of 150 persons.

 Full immersion cold weather survival suits for all passengers and crew